taviso/sharapi/README.md

 > ***This code is in a pre-pre-pre-alpha experimental state.***

-This is a library to facilitate automating the abandonware game Simpsons: Hit & Run with JavaScript.
+This is a library to automate the abandonware game Simpsons: Hit & Run with JavaScript.
 It uses [frida](https://frida.re) to access internal state, and exposes JavaScript classes that can be used to query and control the game.